django-cache-machine/django-cache-machine/README.rst

 =============

 This cache machine is a fork from https://github.com/jbalogh/django-cache-machine/.
-It has been reimplemented to invalidate queryset after any change in his related model.
+It has been reimplemented to invalidate queryset after any change in its related model.

 This solve a set of problems after do a POST/PUT operation, where Query sets were not invalidated although they had new rows.